 Elise has also guested in the Sydney Theatre Awards, Carols in the Domain, New Musicals Australia Launch, Australian Ethic Small Business Awards, the Australian MO Awards, the Third Annual Cabaret Showcase at Bar Me, All Star Cabaret for the Sydney Theatre Company and Up Close and Musical for Kookaburra.

 Elise also produces live theatre under her production company Oriel Group.

-Elise is currently appearing as Meg Brockie in the Lerner & Lowe classic Brigadoon for The Production Company in Melbourne from October 2017 at the State Theatre, following which she will be performing Dahlesque in concert with the Melbourne Symphony Orchestra in April 2018.
+Elise most recently appeared as Meg Brockie in the Lerner & Lowe classic Brigadoon for The Production Company in Melbourne from October 2017 at the State Theatre, following which she will be performing Dahlesque in concert with the Melbourne Symphony Orchestra in April 2018.

 share this page